ipfs/js-ipfs/docs/core-api/REFS.md

 ## `ipfs.refs.local([options])`

-> Output all local references (base32 encoded multihashes of all blocks in the blockstore)
+> Output all local references (CIDs of all blocks in the blockstore)

+Blocks in the blockstore are stored by multihash and not CID so yielded CIDs are v1 CIDs with the 'raw' codec.
+These may not match the CID originally used to store a given block, though the multihash contained within the CID will.

 ### Parameters